lucasnevespereira/resumme-builder/README.md

 Create a `data/resume.json` file and enter your data.

-The JSON structure follows the [JSON Resume schema](https://jsonresume.org/)
+The JSON structure follows the [JSON Resume](https://jsonresume.org/) standard.

 <i>You can see an example in [data/examples/example.resume.json](data/examples/example.resume.json)</i>